natalie-kate/Haunted/README.md

         visually more interesting to a user and makes it easier to pick out sections to look at.
 As an information site I wanted the content to be there for who is interested but also aware that some people will skip over paragraphs of text so tried to use the design to break up the information into easier to digest sections.
+        I chose to make the hero image min-height of 80vh so that there would be a space visible at the bottom of the screen indicating to the user to scroll.

    ### Wireframes
 Wireframes were created on Balsamiq (see links below)